ibm-cloud-docs/Cloudant/api/design_documents.md

 Field    | Description
 ---------|------------
 `from`   | A path relative to `/$DATABASE/_design/doc/_rewrite`, used to match URLs to rewrite rules.
-Path elements that start with a `:` are treated as variables, and match any string that doesn't contain a `/`.
+Path elements that start with a `:` are treated as variables and match any string that doesn't contain a `/`.
 An `*` can appear only at the end of the string, and matches any string - including slashes.
 `method` | The HTTP method that must be matched.
 `query`  | The query part of the resulting URL.
-This part is a JSON object that contains the key/value pairs of the query.
+This part is a JSON object that includes the key/value pairs of the query.
 `to`     | The path (relative to `/$DATABASE/_design/doc/` and not including the query part of the URL) that is the result of the rewriting step.
 Variables that are captured in `from` can be used in `to`.
-An `*` can also be used and contains everything that is captured by the pattern in `from`.
+An `*` can also be used and includes everything that is captured by the pattern in `from`.
 {: caption="Table 3.
 Fields for the rewrite rules" caption-side="top"}

 See the following example JSON describing some rewrite rules: